Foreclosure In Mortgage Qualification Lending Guidelines

 No Waiting Period After Foreclosure

-The Gustan Cho Team at USA Mortgage now has a special mortgage program called NON-QM Loans where there is no waiting period after foreclosure, deed in lieu of foreclosure, short sale.
+The Gustan Cho Team at Loan Cabin Inc. now has a special mortgage program called NON-QM Loans where there is no waiting period after foreclosure, deed in lieu of foreclosure, short sale.

 Foreclosure In Mortgage Qualification On Conventional Loans

 Conventional Loans classifies deed in lieu of foreclosure and short sale differently than standard foreclosures.

 Here are the waiting period requirements on conventional loans after foreclosure in mortgage qualification: